 In what is perhaps the greatest strategic deception of all time, MI5 – the UK’s domestic security counter-intelligence agency – captured every German agent sent on an espionage mission to wartime Britain.
 Once apprehended, these individuals were evaluated for their suitability to act as double-agents for the Allies.
 Namely spying for the UK, while still pretending to work for the Germans.
 These individuals were given a choice: work for the Allies, or face the noose.
 For many, it was not a difficult decision.

 Over the period of two years, MI5’s XX Committee (Double-Cross) used these turned agents, as well as other suitable recruits, to work as Allied double-agents.
-In doing so, MI5 embarked on Operation BODYGUARD – using their double agent assets to relay information that purposefully mislead the Germans to conclude the invasion of France – D-Day – would occur at the Pas-de-Calais, the shortest distance across the English Channel from Dover.
+In doing so, MI5 embarked on Operation BODYGUARD – using their double agent assets to relay calculated disinformation that purposefully mislead the Germans to conclude the invasion of France – D-Day – would occur at the Pas-de-Calais, the shortest distance across the English Channel from Dover.

 In doing so, MI5 wished to convey the false notion that the D-Day Normandy landings were diversionary.
 The result was ultimately limiting the inevitable German counter-attack in Normandy, as the Germans prepared elsewhere for the “main” attack that would never come, by armies that did not exist.

 Double Cross is nothing less than a thoroughly pleasurable read, recounting one of the legendary Allied deceptions that saved countless lives, and played a critical role to ensure victory in the West over Nazi Germany.